WorkUp

 Getting to the Root

-With a newfound understanding of user motivations and challenges, our team put together a detailed design audit of the current Workup website, identifying key friction points.
-These insights clarified where the user journey was breaking down and where intervention was most urgent.
+With a newfound understanding of user motivations and challenges, our team put together a detailed design audit of the current Workup website.

 Key Findings